Rack railway: Morgan (1900)

-In 1900, E. C. Morgan of Chicago received a patent on a rack railway system that was mechanically similar to the Riggenbach rack, but where the rack was also used as a third rail to power the electric locomotive.
+In 1900, E. C. Morgan of Chicago received a patent for a rack railway system that was mechanically similar to the Riggenbach rack, but in which the rack was also used as a third rail to power the electric locomotive.
 Morgan went on to develop heavier locomotives and with J. H. Morgan, turnouts for this system.
 In 1904, he patented a simplified but compatible rack, where the teeth on the engine pinions engaged square holes punched in a bar-shaped center rail.
 J. H. Morgan patented several alternative turnout designs for use with this rack system.
-Curiously, Morgan recommended an off-center rack in order to allow clear passage for pedestrians and animals walking along the tracks.
+Curiously, Morgan recommended an off-center rack to allow clear passage for pedestrians and animals walking along the tracks.
 Some photos of early Morgan installations show this.
 A simplified rack mounting system could be used when the Morgan rack was not used for third-rail power and the Morgan rack offered interesting possibilities for street railways.
 The Morgan rack was good for grades of up to 16 percent.
 The Goodman Equipment Company began marketing the Morgan system for mine railways, and it saw widespread use, particularly where steep grades were encountered underground.
 By 1907, Goodman had offices in Cardiff, Wales, to serve the British market.
 Between 1903 and 1909, the McKell Coal and Coke company in Raleigh County, West Virginia, installed 35000 ft of Morgan rack/third-rail track in its mines.
 Between 1905 and 1906, the Mammoth Vein Coal Company installed 8200 ft of powered rack in two of its mines in Everist, Iowa, with a maximum grade of 16%.
 The Donohoe Coke Co. of Greenwald, Pennsylvania had 10000 ft of Goodman rack in its mine in 1906.
 The Morgan system saw limited use on one common carrier railroad in the United States, the Chicago Tunnel Company, a narrow-gauge freight carrier that had one steep grade in the line up to their surface disposal station on the Chicago lakefront.